anastasiakrause/api-challenge/README.md

-# Welcome to Anastasia's Volteras API Challenge!
+# Welcome to Anastasia's EV app!

 ## Running the app